kodiii/SolBot-PPtrading/Instructions.md

    - Use `npm run reset-paper` to clear all paper trading data
    - Check database connectivity if dashboard fails to load

-3. Web Dashboard Issues:
+3. System Startup Issues:
-   - Ensure both frontend and API server started successfully with `./dev.sh`
+   - Check that Node.js version 18.17.0 or higher is installed
+   - Ensure ports 3002 (API) and 3010 (frontend) are available
+   - Start components in the recommended order: web interface, then bot
-   - Check browser console for error messages
+   - Look for any error messages in the console output
-   - Verify your `.env.local` configuration

 4. For any other issues:
    - Check the console output for error messages